Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 ## Enabling Server Side Encryption

 If you are using s3a, you may encrypt your data stored in S3.
-The encryption is only valid for data at rest in s3 and will be decrypted when read by clients.
+The encryption is only valid for data at rest in s3 and will be transferred in decrypted form when read by clients.

 Enable this feature by configuring `conf/alluxio-env.sh`: